risabsai/risabsai/README.md

 - 👋 Hi, I’m @risabsai
-- 👀 I’m interested in DS & España
+- 👀 I’m interested in Data Science & España
-- 🌱 I’m currently learning Pandas, Text Mining and NLP
+- 🌱 I’m currently learning Databricks SQL, ML & DS Platforms, Pandas and the Spanish Language :)
 - 💞️ I’m looking to collaborate on Machine Learning and a broader Data Science Project opportunities
 - 📫 How to reach me https://www.linkedin.com/in/rishabh-shahi-03aa72127/ | risabsai@gmail.com